Chant Mass Choir

 The choir will be under the direction of Dr. Brian Butcher and Assistant Directors Megan Bowen and Tim Kennedy.

 Coram Deo brings together interested adults and children (age 8 and older) under Dr. Butcher to learn sacred polyphony.
-The program will include the following:

 For more information and fees please read the Coram Deo Choir Program.